bjcosta/landscaping/README.md

 You will notice that the water flow is linked across various aspects of the entire system to try and retain and get as much use from it as possible.

+I think these swales are probably a little bit small, and I will consider changing this a bit.
+But it gives the general idea.

 ![photos/water_flow.png](photos/water_flow.png)